i05nagai/memorandum/language/english_speaking.md

     * bad
         * The sour cream smells kind of funky
 * sit
+    * a load balancer sits between the client and the server
     * sit in
         * sit in an armchair
     * sit on